kimyag/kimyag/README.md

 ### Hi there, I'm Kimya 👋

-## I am currently a junior Computer Science student in Bilkent Universty
+## I am currently a Senior Computer Science student in Bilkent Universty

 - I'm from Iran(Urmia) and currently living in Ankara
 - My passion is to explore as many areas as I can to find the best fit for me